docelic/article_date/README.md

 This repository contains a small, self-contained application for retrieving web pages and parsing their creation or modification dates.

+The idea was to try create a quick parser that is text-based, recognizing only minimal parts of HTML, and observe the performance and accuracy it would achieve.

 ## Running the app

 To run the application, run `shards` to install dependencies and then: